The 2013 State of the Nation Address

-There have been 74 SONAs, and the address of President Aquino III was the 75th since 1935 and the 27th since the restoration of democratic rule under the Fifth Republic in 1987.
+The address of President Aquino III will be the 77th since 1935 and the 29th since the restoration of democratic rule under the Fifth Republic in 1987.

 The President of the Philippines appears before Congress upon its invitation, for which purpose a joint session is held in the Session Hall of the House of Representatives.
 Congress issues tickets, and all preparations are undertaken with Congress as the official host.